H.R. 1773: Federal Firearms Licensee Protection Act of 2025

 Who benefits from H.R.
 1773?

-They would have clearer statutory language and tougher penalties to use in cases involving stolen firearms from licensed businesses.
+They would gain a higher sentencing ceiling, new mandatory minimums, and explicit attempt language to use in cases involving guns stolen from licensed businesses.

 Who is affected by H.R.
 1773?